rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - sortBy - RoleFieldEnum
     - nameFilter - System.String: Name to filter the results.
 - Returns RoleConnection.
-### getcdmreleasedetailsforclusterfromsupportportal
-Get CDM release details from support portal for a given list of clusters.

-- There are 7 arguments.
-    - listClusterUuid - list of System.Strings: Specifies the list of cluster UUIDs.
-    - filterVersion - System.String: Prefix filter for available versions.
-    - fetchLinks - System.Boolean: Retrieves version details.
-    - filterUpgradeable - System.Boolean: Filters for the available upgrade versions.
-    - shouldShowAll - System.Boolean: Shows all versions.
-    - filterAfterSource - System.Boolean: Filter to include only the versions released after the source version.
-    - sortOrder - SortOrder: Sorting order for the results.
-- Returns CdmUpgradeReleaseDetailsFromSupportPortalReply.
 ### getcdmreleasedetailsforversionfromsupportportal
 Get CDM release details from support portal for a given list of clusters specific to a target version.